-Bass – Smith Mountain Lake (VA – State Park launch)
+Smith Mountain Lake Fishing (VA – State Park launch)

 As we left the launch, the wind kicked up, pushing the basscanoe back.
 We headed east from the ramp and turned into a nice inlet in the crooked peninsula.
 It was out of both the wind and the wake area and not an attractive place for the skidoo guys, so we worked the shoreline structure while looking for anything interesting on the depth finder.
 I was obsessing about the long rod, so I had on terrestrial patterns in search of a lost bass or my buddies, the bluegills, while the Basswife worked spinners in the mid-depths.

 I wish I had brought the map!
-When you look at the map, it shows the old contour lines from before the lake was filled up!
-This would have been a great tool to have in the boat as it shows the cuts where the bass hide.
+It shows the old contour lines from before the lake was filled up, which would have been a great tool to have in the boat.
+It also shows the cuts where the bass hide.
 In particular, we should have gone south along the eastern shore to get to the deep drops off the inlets shown at the bottom of the map.

 There is a launch fee of $3.50 in addition to the fee to get into the park.
 There is no place I could find where I could just dump the canoe in the lake – there is a sort of wall built up near the launch.
 The only picnic area that looked like it could have been used as a launch was already full of folks by the time we got here.